 In conjunction with this new pattern, a recent swell in desktop data management tools, like SQL Express, and mobile devices has also created new privacy and compliance concerns.
 Already the home office is a vulnerability of significant potential for hackers; if you factor in these new realities, how to secure the data in a new framework becomes another strategic necessity.
 Research from TechRadar indicates a majority of organizations that plan to maintain flexible remote working policies even after the pandemic has passed.
 All of these trends complicate an already tricky situation, as organizations have to adapt to new ways to monitor behavioral activity for anomalies, for example, or have to take an elevated zero-trust policy to devices or networks, for another.
 Managing all this can lead to gaps in the security posture.

-What steps can companies take to mitigate the problem?
+NetLib Security can help to mitigate the problem?

 Securing corporate secrets often centers on the usual perimeter defenses: firewalls, antivirus, or even more advanced layers like employee ID cards and biometric authentication.
 But what happens when bad actors inevitably get through, whether through employee negligence or managerial error?